 Begin with a reference to the great antiquity of circumcision,

 latest medical miracle.
-(It goes without saying that it should begin
+(It goes without saying that you should

 possible functions it might have.
-If you say "Circumcision, the removal
+The foreskin's only function

-babies were cut in the desert with unsterilized flint knives and no
+babies were cut (in the desert with unsterilized flint knives

 detail the gorgeous clothes in which they array the